Last Updated on 14 January 2026 by Cycloscope

 best all-rounder cycle touring saddle

-This saddle is a great all-rounder, comfy on trails as well as on pavements.
-It might be thanks to the “Core and TwinShell technology”.
-That’s an innovation made by Ergon that puts together a thick layer of closed-cell particle foam sandwiched by two nylon composite shells.
-This makes the saddle shift sideways following the rider’s hips movements.
+That’s an innovation from Ergon that combines a thick layer of closed-cell particle foam sandwiched between two nylon composite shells.
+This causes the saddle to shift sideways in response to the rider’s hip movements.

 This technology, together with well-designed pressure relief channels, greatly mitigates the eternal problem of numbness and sore butts.
 Ergon saddles are made in Germany.